sftpplus/sftpplus-docs/docs/operation-client/index.rst

         :link: ./oracle-database

         Read more about how to setup file transfer to and from Oracle Database.

-    .. grid-item-card:: :octicon:`stack` Exchange Online attachments
-        :link-type: doc
-        :link: ./exchange-online

-        Learn how to configure Entra ID and Exchange Online to allow SFTPPlus to read or write emails.

     .. grid-item-card:: :octicon:`stack` IBM MQ Transfers
         :link-type: doc